timosalm/tap-spring-developer-workshop/workshop/content/exercises/graalvm.md

 VMware Tanzu offers Enterprise Support for Spring Boot Native Applications compiled with the BellSoft Liberica native image Kit which is based on GraalVM Open Source.

-###### A future solution: JVM Checkpoint Restore
+###### A different solution: JVM Checkpoint Restore

-Spring Framework 6.1 M1 integrates with checkpoint/restore as implemented by [Project CRaC](https://openjdk.org/projects/crac/) to reduce the startup and warmup times of Spring-based Java applications with the JVM.
+Spring Framework 6.1 integrates with checkpoint/restore as implemented by [Project CRaC](https://openjdk.org/projects/crac/) to reduce the startup and warmup times of Spring-based Java applications with the JVM.
 The CRaC (Coordinated Restore at Checkpoint) project researches the coordination of Java programs with mechanisms to checkpoint (make an image of, snapshot) a Java instance while it is executing and restoring it.